Applications Now Open for Emergency Food and Shelter Program Funding

 Current or former EFSP participation is not required to participate in this application.
 EFSP funds work to supplement food and shelter services and can not be used as seed money for new programs.

-Funds agencies may receive to provide food, shelter and supportive services include bot are not limited to the following:
+Funds agencies may receive to provide food, shelter, and supportive services include but are not limited to the following:

-- Utility assistance for one month of service for gas, electric and water service; and
+- Utility assistance for one month of service for gas, electric, and water service

 For more information regarding United Way of Larimer County, including how to get involved within the community, visit: www.uwaylc.org or to fill out the application, visit: https://bit.ly/EFSP2021